MicrosoftDocs/Viva/Viva/connections/build-viva-connections.md

 - Use the approved web browser for your organization
 - Test Viva Connections on a desktop device and mobile device
 - Make sure all the links are active and there aren’t any dead ends
-- Pay attention to labels on Dashboard cards and buttons – will they make sense to the rest of the organization?
+- Pay attention to labels on dashboard cards and buttons – will they make sense to the rest of the organization?
 - Evaluate the quality and effectiveness of icons and images
 - Check for performance issues like slow loading times or missing images
 - Ask testers about the [navigation experience](/sharepoint/information-architecture-modern-experience)